Asymptotically Optimal Sequential Multiple Testing Procedures for Correlated Normal: Introduction

+\begin{enumerate} \item We provide alternative proofs of the results of \cite{SongFellouris2017}, which in turn cover the equicorrelated set-up also. \item We generalize the results of \cite{heBartroff2021} to the equicorrelated setup. \item Our results illuminate that dependence among test-statistics might be a blessing or a curse, subject to the type of dependence or the underlying paradigm (i.e, fixed sample-size or sequential). \item We also extend our results to the case when both the signal and the equicorrelation are unknown.
+We would like to mention that we could not find any existing relevant literature on the asymptotic ASN expression of classical SPRT (i.e, in the traditional one null vs one alternative scenario) when the signal strength is unknown.
+From this perspective, this is a welcome addition! \end{enumerate}

 This paper is structured as follows.
 We first formally introduce the framework with relevant notations and mention some existing results on the sequential test rules in the next section.
 We discuss the asymptotic expansion of expected sample size required by the SPRT in Section \ref{sec:chap6sec3}.
 We propose feasible sequential rules and establish their asymptotic optimality in Section \ref{sec:chap6sec4}.
 Section \ref{sec:chap6sec5} extends our asymptotic results to a wide class of error rates.
-We conclude with a brief discussion in Section \ref{sec:chap6sec6}.
+Section \ref{sec:chap6sec6} considers the case when both the signal strength and the equicorrelation are unknown.
+Section \ref{sec:chap6sec7} presents a simulation study elucidating the performances our proposed tests empirically.
+We conclude with a brief discussion in Section \ref{sec:chap6sec8}.

-Throughout this work, $M_{n}(\rho)$ stands for the $n \times n$ matrix with $1$ at each diagonal position and $\rho$ at each off-diagonal position.
-We denote the probability density function and the cumulative distribution function of $N(0,1)$ distribution by $\phi(\cdot)$ and $\Phi(\cdot)$ respectively.
+Throughout this work, $M_{K}(\rho)$ stands for the $K \times K$ matrix with $1$ at each diagonal position and $\rho \geq 0$ at each off-diagonal position.
 Also, as we shall discuss several hypothesis testing problems (HTPs henceforth) in this paper, we shall name each problem for notational convenience.